cadet/CADET-Workshop/03 Process Simulation/01 Simple Chromatographic Processes/01_chromatography.md

 # Simple Chromatographic Processes

-Chromatography is a thermal separation technique for the separation of mixtures dissolved in a fluid called the mobile phase, which carries the gasous or liquid mixture through a structure holding another material, called the stationary phase.

 +++ {"slideshow": {"slide_type": "fragment"}}

+Liquid chromatography is a technique for the separation of mixtures dissolved in a fluid.
+That fluid is called the mobile phase, which carries the mixture through a structure holding another material, called the stationary phase.

++++ {"slideshow": {"slide_type": "fragment"}}

-The various constituents of the mixture travel at different speeds, causing them to separate.
+The various components of the mixture interact with different strengths with the stationary phase.
+Therefore they travel at different speeds, causing them to separate.
-The separation itself is based on different partitioning between the mobile and stationary phases.

-Different mechanisms can be used for the separation, e.g. adsorption, ion exchange, size exclusion to achieve high purities separations of multicomponent mixtures.
+Different mechanisms can be used for the separation:
+ - adsorption,
+ - ion exchange,
+ - hydrophobic interactions,
+ - size exclusion,
+ - etc.

 For each mechanism, various stationary phases are available.

 +++ {"slideshow": {"slide_type": "slide"}}

+There are broadly speaking, _two_ types of chromatography:

+__Preparative__ and __analytical__

+_Preparative_ targets isolation and purification of "large" quantities of a substance.

+_Analytical_ serves to identify or quantify analytes in a mixture.

-Generally, chromatographic models are used for optimization of preparative processes.
+Generally, chromatographic models are used for optimization of _preparative_ processes.
-In contrast to analytical chromatography, which serves to identify or quantify analytes in a mixture, the purpose of preparative chromatography, is the isolation and purification of sufficient quantities of a specific substance for further use.

 +++ {"slideshow": {"slide_type": "fragment"}}